hidupcloud/chekc-mk_telegram_notification/README.md

 * Configure your check_mk flexible notifications

-Use this guide [Mathias Kettner - Flexible notifications doc] (https://mathias-kettner.de/checkmk_flexible_notifications.html), and add your chat_id (-999999999) like the first plugin argument.
+Use this guide [Mathias Kettner - Flexible notifications doc] (https://mathias-kettner.de/checkmk_flexible_notifications.html), and add your bot token (000000000:xxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxx) like the first plugin argument and chat_id (-999999999) like the second.

 * Enjoy!